 Recreational swimming pools – you can’t beat this multi-faceted approach to pool design.
 From the singular rectangular pool you can incorporate steps in the shallow end for your younger and more elderly swimmers, slides, and diving boards, as well as an impressive list of available water features like: a fountain, a waterwall, spillover spa, and deck jets.
 Baja ledges and even swim-up bars make for a resort-like destination.
 This simple template can be customized to create the family oasis of your dreams!

 Interior pools – these can be installed under your home’s roof or insulated on just three sides.
-While demanding just the right space, these installations can extend the pool season to 365 days/year!
+While demanding just the right space, these installations can extend the pool season to 365 days a year!

 Infinity pools – essentially a pool shape, these function to highlight a view.
 They are termed “infinity” (or vanishing edge, zero edge, negative edge) because the illusion is that there is no “end” to one side.
 The pool therefore appears to seamlessly and quietly “waterfall” down to focus the attention on the surrounding vista.
 Expensive, but the illusion is astonishing.